We hear it all the time: Diversity makes a workplace better.

 Deloitte Research states, “…diversity of thinking is a wellspring of creativity, enhancing innovation by about 20 percent.
 It also enables groups to spot risks, reducing these by up to 30 percent.
 And it smooths the implementation of decisions by creating buy-in and trust.”
 (Source)

 Beyond just the effect that diversity has on the decision-making skills on the team, it has a strong effect on the culture of a workplace because research shows that employees want to work in diverse places.
-The Glassdoor Diversity and Inclusion 2019 Study found that 50% of employees “across all countries surveyed believe their company should do more to increase diversity and inclusion, with younger employees in each country more likely to express the need for change…” (Source)
+A 2019 study from Glassdoor found that 50% of employees “across all countries surveyed believe their company should do more to increase diversity and inclusion, with younger employees in each country more likely to express the need for change…” (Source)

 Inclusivity in Leadership